Know your bra parts

 The second measurement needed to determine the cup size is the overbust measurement.

-Measure yourself using a measuring the tape and by placing the tape in the middle of the widest part of the bust.
+Measure yourself by placing the measuring tape in the middle of the widest part of the bust.
 Do not move your arms forward or bend as it will skew the result.
 Take the measurement loosely.

 Remember the number as you will need it to find out the cup size which is always relevant to the band size.